 Jackson Square is located in the center of the French Quarter and is dominated by St Louis Cathedral circa 1720, the cathedral was declared a world heritage site in 1960.
 Surrounding the square outside St Louis Cathedral is alive with activity including street performers, fortune tellers, street artists and street brass bands that you can enjoy for a small donation.

-Make sure you visit the French Market, divided into two sections, an upriver side collection artist stalls and food stands to showcase some excellent local crafts and cuisine and a downriver side flea market, where you can find all kinds of souvenirs and trinkets ranging from cheap sunglasses to giant belt buckles to African wood carvings.
+Make sure you visit the French Market, divided into two sections, an upriver side collection artist stalls and food stands to showcase some excellent local crafts and amazing New Orleans cuisine and a downriver side flea market, where you can find all kinds of souvenirs and trinkets ranging from cheap sunglasses to giant belt buckles to African wood carvings.
 Make sure you stop in at the famous Cafe du Monde for their famous beignet, a sweet pastry you should enjoy with a coffee.
 Be warned though, expect to queue in the afternoon and on weekends.

 Sally Lucas – Our3KidsVTheWorld

 The town of Carmel in Central California is actually a city, but the historic area is more of a town and oozes so much character and European style charm.
 With brick and stone facades, old-world cottages, you get a flavor of a European styled village but with California aesthetics meaning local arts and crafts galleries, California cuisine restaurants and wine bars featuring local wineries in the area.
 You’ll love exploring the main drag on Ocean Avenue to check out all the cool stores and galleries.
 For more things to do and see check out this weekend getaway to Carmel post for more inspiration to visiting.

 Tip – make sure that you walk down all the way to the beach and preferably late afternoon to sunset because the coastal views are quite spectacular.